 News and media brands

-Embed a reporter's profile feed on the article page, or a beat-specific List on the section landing page.
-Live commentary that updates without a CMS edit.
+Embed a reporter's or the newsroom's X feed on an article or section page.
+Live commentary that surfaces on your site without a CMS edit.

 Live demo, not a screenshot.
 Style it, brand it, embed it.
 What you see here is what ships to your site.